Quantum Modularity for a Closed Hyperbolic 3-Manifold: Asymptotics

-The figure~\ref{fig:WAECpic} seems to be a good match however the relative error is actually only a decimal or two.
-However, a more detailed numerical analysis shows can be applied.
-Indeed, we find that for $x=\frac{2\pi i}{1000}$ \be
+Figure~\ref{fig:WAECpic} seems to be a good match however the relative error is actually only a decimal or two.
+However, a~more detailed numerical analysis can be applied.
+Indeed, we find that for $x=\frac{2\pi {\rm i}}{1000}$,

-\ee The form of these volume conjectures make them seem closely related.
+The form of these volume conjectures make them seem closely related.
 We will find that this is indeed the case and the best description is through quantum modularity discussed in Section~\ref{sec:qmod}.